The cluster complex for cluster Poisson varieties and representations of acyclic quivers: Normal vectors via g -vectors in the acyclic case

 \subsection{Normal vectors of the facets}

 We now describe the facets of the cones of $\Delta^+_{\seed}(\cX)$ in terms of their normal vectors.

-Since $kQ$ has finite global dimension there is a canonical triangulated equivalence $D^b_{kQ} \to \KKb(\proj kQ)$ that maps a module to its minimal projective presentation.
-For an object $X $ of $D^b_{kQ}$ we let $P_X$ be the image of $X$ under this equivalence.
-Since $\text{mod } kQ$ is hereditary, any module is quasi-isomorphic to its minimal projective presentation.
+Since $kQ$ has finite global dimension there is a canonical triangulated equivalence $D^b_{kQ} \to \KKb(\proj kQ)$ (resp. $D^b_{kQ} \to \KKb(\inj kQ)$) that maps a module to its minimal projective presentation (resp. to its minimal injective presentation).
+For an object $X $ of $D^b_{kQ}$ we let $P_X$ (resp. $I_X$) be the image of $X$ under this equivalence.
+Since $\text{mod } kQ$ is hereditary, any module is quasi-isomorphic to its minimal projective presentation (resp. to its minimal injective presentation).
 Motivated by this observation, for an object $X$ of $D^b_{kQ}$ we define